usnistgov/800-63-3/sp800-63a/sec4_ial.md

 	c) The schedule of retention for these records.
 Note: Specific National Archives and Records Administration (NARA) records retention schedules may apply.

-9. All personally identifiable information (PII) collected as part of the enrollment process SHALL be protected to ensure confidentiality, integrity, and attribution of the information source.
+9. All PII collected as part of the enrollment process SHALL be protected to ensure confidentiality, integrity, and attribution of the information source.

 10. The entire proofing transaction, including transactions that involve a third party, SHALL occur over an Authenticated Protected Channel.